Yoga, Pilates, & Chiropractic Studio

 In addition to teaching yoga classes at private offices in Durango, she has been teaching chair yoga to seniors for four years, as a way to make yoga practice more accessible to those who may have trouble getting on the ground.
 She loves teaching yoga as a way to help others find connections within themselves, with others and with nature.

 Meet the Owner

 Katherine is the founder and manager of The River Studio in Mancos, Colorado.
-Originally from New England, she moved to Colorado in 1992 and has been on a path of working with people and their bodies ever since.
-She earned a masters degree in Environmental Education at The Naropa Institute in Boulder, Colorado and then became a backpack guide in South America.
+Originally from New England, she moved to Colorado in 1992.
+She attended Colorado College and then earned a masters degree in Environmental Leadership at The Naropa Institute in Boulder, Colorado.
+Following school, she and her best friend moved to South America for several years where they worked as backpack guides and owned a cafe and coffee shop in the Peruvian Andes.
 Along with her deep love of nature and working outside with people, Katherine also loves working with people in their internal world ~ their bodies.
-She attended massage school and has had a therapeutic massage practice in Durango for 15 years, incorporating deep tissue work and thai massage.
+She had a therapeutic massage practice in Durango for 15 years, incorporating deep tissue therapy and thai massage.

 Katherine loves living in Mancos, off the grid, with her husband and big furry dog.
-She has dreamed of having a place where the community can come together around movement and fitness.
-She invites you to stop in, say hello, try a class and find the joy of movement!
+She has dreamed of having a place where the community can come together around movement, wellness and yoga.
+She invites you to stop in to the studio, say hello, try a class and find the joy of movement!
 Cheers ~